gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### GradleConnection removed

 The incubtaing `GradleConnection` API has been removed in favor of composite builds defined in `settings.gradle`.
-New methods for fetching all models from a composite will be added to `ProjectConnection` in Gradle 3.2
+New methods for fetching all models from a composite will be added to `ProjectConnection` soon.

 ## External contributions